Agoric/documentation/main/zoe/api/zoe.md

 Takes bundled source code for a Zoe contract as an argument and installs the code on Zoe.
 Returns an `installation` object.

-An `installation` is an object with two properties:
+An `installation` is an object with one property:
-- `installationHandle`: An opaque identifier, used as the table key **tyg todo: What table?**
 - `bundle`:  The contract source code, accessible via `bundle.source`, and other info.

 ```js